Case Studies: understanding & Strategy

 There are many ways to identify patients to be involved in an interaction.
-The main routes are through:
+The main routs are through:

 - EUPATI or similar project

-- Medical Key Opinion Leaders. healthcare providers, hospitals and researchers and other institutions
+- existing relationships with healthcare providers, hospitals and researchers and other agencies

-Important international conferences, attended by multi-stakeholder groups, including patient advocates
+Important international multi-stakeholder conferences with patient advocates included

-Rare diseases conferences with an industry focus, but attended by patient advocates as well
+Rare diseases conferences (focus industry) with patient advocates included

-You may want to attend conferences from patient groups to learn about their needs from their interactions and subjects.
+You may be want to attend conferences from patient groups to learn from their interactions and subjects about their needs.
 Many of these conferences are open for industry participants but one should keep in mind that these events are from patients for patients and industry should respect the guest status.

 European Rett Syndrome Congress (international)